MinaSaad123/Radom-projects/SR_TurnOn_Coredump_App/README.md

 Follow the prompts to send signals:

-Enter 0 to send a SIGTERM signal (terminate).
+Enter 0 to send a termination signal.

-Enter 1 to send a SIGABRT signal (abort with a core dump).
+Enter 1 to send an abort signal (with core dump).

 ## Example Output

 ### Receiver Terminal

 `Receiver process started.
 PID: 12345
-Waiting for signals...
+Waiting for real-time signals...
-Received SIGTERM (signal 15).
-Terminating...`
+Received data 0.
+Terminating gracefully...`

 ### Sender Terminal

-`Enter the PID of the receiver process: 12345
+Enter the PID of the receiver process: 12345
 Enter 0 to terminate, 1 to abort: 0
-SIGTERM signal sent to process 12345`
+Signal sent with data 0 to process 12345`

-## Important Notes
+## Key Features

-System Call Validation: The code checks the return values of system calls like kill and signal.
-Any failures are logged with appropriate error messages.

-Signal Handlers: Custom handlers for SIGTERM and SIGABRT ensure proper handling of termination and abort signals.
+Real-Time Signals: The project uses SIGRTMIN for inter-process communication, allowing the sender to pass data along with the signal.

+Signal Handling: The receiver processes the data sent with the signal and performs actions such as termination or aborting with a core dump.

+Error Handling: Both applications validate system calls and display appropriate error messages if a failure occurs.

-Example Signals and Behaviors
+## Example Signals and Behaviors

-SIGTERM: Gracefully terminates the receiver process.

-SIGABRT: Aborts the receiver process and generates a core dump for debugging.
+Data = 0: Receiver terminates gracefully.

+Data = 1: Receiver aborts with a core dump.

+Invalid Data: Receiver ignores the signal and logs the invalid data.

 # Video